1991 Kansas City Chiefs season

 The season began on July 27 when Jan Stenerud, the hero of Super Bowl IV, was inducted into the Pro Football Hall of Fame.

 But the Chiefs rebounded to win four straight games, including an October 7 game in which the Chiefs trounced the Buffalo Bills 33–6.
 It was the Chiefs' first home Monday Night Football game since 1983.
 On October 13, The Chiefs blasted the Miami Dolphins 42–7 as Christian Okoye ran for 153 yards.

 On December 22, the Chiefs won 27–21 against the Raiders.
 The victory gave the Chiefs a home playoff game against the team; a loss would have meant playing in Los Angeles again the following week.
 It was the first playoff game in Kansas City in 20 years.
+The Chiefs 10–6 victory over the Raiders in the playoffs was the franchise's first postseason victory since the merger.

 Quarterback Steve DeBerg completed 14 of 20 passes for 227 yards and 2 touchdowns.
 Barry Word rushed for 152 yards, and J. J. Birden caught 8 passes for 188 yards and 2 touchdowns.
 During the game, the Chiefs didn't have to punt and held the ball for almost 40 minutes.